UCaNLabUMB/gr-owc/README.md

 9-) Configure your linker/debugger with 'sudo ldconfig'

-10-) Open gnuradio-companion and you should find a module for gr-owc.
+10-) Open gnuradio-companion and you should find a module for gr-owc

+Alternatively, gr-owc can also be installed directly into the desired GNURadio prefix using PyBOMBS.
+For this, follow the steps below:

+1-) cd into the desired GNURadio prefix folder

+2-) Install gr-owc using pybombs with 'pybombs install gr-owc'

+3-) Open gnuradio-comapanion from that prefix and you should find a module for gr-owc